-This is Ganesha, in Hinduism, he’s the beloved son of the Gods Shiva and Parvati and a very good problem solver.
+In the Hindu religion, Ganesha is the beloved son of the gods Shiva and Parvati and a very good problem solver.

 You might go to him when you have a big test or need help with a problem.
 Who do you go to when you need help?